VN Karazin Kharkiv National University: Russian Empire

 In 1839, a veterinary school, which in 1851 became an independent institute, was established at the university.
 By this time, the campus included laboratories, clinics, an astronomical observatory, a botanical garden and a library.

 Previously, the university was autonomous with rectors being elected.
 However, from 1820 to 1850, all its activity was strictly controlled.
 Rectors were appointed by the Minister of Education, while scientific publications, and academic processes were censored.
 In 1863, under a new Statute, the university became partly autonomous.

 The university has been publishing Scientific Notes since 1874.

 From the 19th century up to the early 20th century, the University of Kharkiv had four schools: School of Physics and Mathematics, School of History and Philology, School of Medicine, School of Law.

-The university exerted great influence on school-life in Slobozhanshchyna in the first period of its existence, largely from 1805 to 1835.
+During the late 19th and early 20th centuries new faculty buildings and dormitories were erected with the support of sugar industrialist I. Kharytonenko.